ssbc/ssb-friends/README.md

 Create a layer with `name`, this feature is exposed from [layered-graph](https://github.com/dominictarr/layered-graph)

 This enables plugins to provide different views on feed relationships, and then combine them together.
+This method is not available remotely (over RPC).

 As an example, here is code to make a view that only track old-style pub follows.